 - Place the oats in a large bowl.

 - Pour the honey mixture into the oats and stir until they’re evenly coated.
 Transfer the mixture to the prepared baking dish.
 Press the mixture into the dish very firmly to flatten it into a single tight layer.
 (Use the bottom of a loaf pan, a cup measure, or a firm spatula – greased with a bit of oil to keep it from sticking to the oats – to tightly press in the mixture.)

 - When no longer warm to the touch, lift the bars out of the baking dish using the parchment overhang.
 Using a sharp knife, cut into 8 bars.
 Store in an airtight container for up to 7 days.

-2 – This recipe was developed for a ceramic baking dish.
+3 – This recipe was developed with a ceramic baking dish.
 If you use metal, the bars may take less time to bake since metal heats up faster than ceramic.

 - Serving Size: 2 bars